atharva038/Resume_Generator/PROJECT_COMPLETE.md

-# 🎉 AI Resume Rebuilder - Project Complete!
+# 🎉 SmartNShine - Project Complete!

 ## ✅ What Has Been Built

-A **complete, production-ready** AI Resume Rebuilder application with the following components:
+A **complete, production-ready** SmartNShine Resume Builder application with the following components:

 ### Backend (Node.js + Express)
 ✅ **27 Files Created** including: